maxwelljoslyn/dnd/rules/cleric.md

   Finally, a minimum Wisdom score is required to cast 6th- and 7th-level cleric spells.
 See [Wisdom](/dnd/wisdom).

 - Clerics can [turn the undead](/dnd/turnundead).

+    [Engelhart, clerics are HIGHLY respectable.
+I suggest you shout out your clericalism to everyone that you meet.
+I am guessing, not sure, but you are not wearing vestments, yes?
+If you are, I should be corrected on this, as you will be much regarded if people know what you are]